COVID-19 Safety Protocols at IMS

 - Meditation hall: Until we complete the second round of rapid tests, masks will be required for all in the meditation hall, including the teaching team.

-- Meals: You have dining space options!
-Small tables have been added to each dorm room so that you may elect to take your meals in your room, or-weather permitting-in any of several spaces outdoors.
-Limited dining spaces are available in the dining room.
+- Meals: You have lots of dining space options!
+Small tables have been added to each dorm room so that you may elect to take your meals in your room, or–weather permitting–in any of several spaces outdoors.
+The dining room is also available.

 - Dharma talks and morning instruction: Teachers will wear masks in the meditation hall until we complete the second round of rapid tests.
 At that point, masks will be optional for your teaching team.

 - Chanting: As a COVID precaution, chanting as a group is currently not possible.

 - Meetings with the teachers will be mostly in small groups.
 Some retreats may offer one-to-one meetings.
 Masks and social distancing are required in these spaces.

 - Affinity groups may be offered during your retreat, with social distancing and the wearing of masks.

 In the event of COVID-19 illness

 - If you test positive for COVID-19 on arrival, you will be unable to remain on campus; IMS does not have the ability or expertise to support you.
 For those of you who would need to be picked up or make travel arrangements–particularly those of you who flew to Massachusetts—we can accommodate your brief stay in quarantine accommodations separate from the active retreat container while you make plans to depart.
 Please consider this in advance so you can plan what you would do.